molpopgen/libsequence/REVISION_HISTORY.md

 1. Sequence/SeqRegexes.hpp -- not working.
 This will not be fixed until GCC supports <regex>.
 The function is now currently implemented in a non-regex manner, which is lame, but it works.

+## libsequence 1.8.9

+Major API and ABI changes!
+This release is a __big__ step towards a "2.0"-style release.

+* War on "mutable".
+The use of this keyword has been removed from the library to the best extent possible.
+* The API for calculations involving codons has been modernized.
+This includes Sequence::Comeron95, Sequence::RedundancyCom95, Sequence::WeightingScheme2 (and derived types), Sequence::WeightingScheme3 (and derived types), Sequence::TwoSubs, Sequence::ThreeSubs, functions in Sequence/PathwayHelper.hpp

 ## libsequence 1.8.8

 * l-HAF statistic added (Sequence/SummStats/lHaf.hpp)